Trump expected to nominate Amy Coney Barrett to fill Ginsburg seat, kicking off Supreme Court fight weeks before election

 “I would never impose my own personal convictions upon the law,” she added.

-But Democrats pointed to comments she had made years before about a legal career being a means to an end, “and that end is building the Kingdom of God.”
+Democrats pointed to comments she had made years before about a legal career being a means to an end, “and that end is building the Kingdom of God.”

 She had also previously written that judges shouldn’t be held to upholding Supreme Court precedents.

-Other candidates for the vacancy included 11th Circuit Judge Barbara Lagoa, Judge Allison Jones Rushing of the 4th Circuit, and deputy White House counsel Kate Todd.
+Other candidates for the vacancy included Lagoa, Judge Allison Jones Rushing of the 4th Circuit, and deputy White House counsel Kate Todd.

 Trump’s reelection rallies have featured chants of “Fill That Seat,” an echo of his 2016 campaign slogan “Build That Wall,” and his campaign offered T-shirts with the Supreme Court-themed slogan to donors days after Ginsburg’s death.